tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 **Note:** If you are teaching this lesson on a weeknight, save this section for the next Saturday class.

-* In this Career Services section, you will discuss with the students the importance of writing a high-quality and effective README for each project.
+* In this Career Services section, you will discuss with the students the importance of writing a high-quality and effective `README` for each project.

-* There's no universal standard in what to include in a README, but we do know from speaking to employers the kinds of things they're looking for, and the sort of READMEs that are effective.
+* There's no universal standard in what to include in a `README`, but we do know from speaking to employers the kinds of things they're looking for, and the sort of `READMEs` that are effective.

 #### Instructor Do: Introduction to READMEs (5 min)

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️What is a README file?
+  * ☝️What is a `README` file?

   * 🙋A text file written using Markdown that describes the repository, what it does, how to use it, who built it etc.